Jbleezy/BO2-Reimagined/README.md

 * Removed

 ### Meat
+* All zombies go after player holding the meat
+* 60% move speed while holding the meat
+* Decreased time on ground from 16 seconds to 10 seconds
+* Bounces off walls when thrown
 * Able to drop when players are down
 * Changed powerup fx color to blue
-* Decreased time on ground from 16 seconds to 10 seconds
-* Message shows when the meat is on a player
+* Message shows when the meat is grabbed and thrown on a player
 * Meleeing while the meat is moving no longer grabs the meat
 * Meleeing while the meat is moving throws the meat
 * Meleeing while the meat is moving activates more consistently